 Mondays back at work are always a pain.
 But this week I didn’t just have Monday blues.
 They were midnight blue – you know, that trendy Farrow & Ball shade that’s almost black but still blue enough that you fork out a ridiculous amount of money for a tin of paint.
+That’s menopausal anxiety.

-Menopausal anxiety attacks when you least expect it.
+It attacks when you least expect it.
 I’d gone home after work on Friday happy enough, having mentally checked off everything I’d done to make sure it was okay.

 Come 3am on Monday, however, and my paranoia and anxiety levels about my stories had gone off the scale.
 By 7.30am, I was in tears applying mascara, with a deep lump in my stomach that felt as if I wanted to be sick but couldn’t.
 I shook going into work and it took several hours before I started to feel a little better.